nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: Mutability of account
 * **Choice:** Allowing name attribute of Account to be mutated by EditCommand.
-  * Rationale: Initially, we implemented the name attribute of Account to be immutable.
-However, we realize that it is difficult to edit the name of the account if it is immutable.
-Hence, to overcome this obstacle, we decided to make the name attribute mutable.
+  * Rationale: Initially,  the name attribute of Account was implemented to be immutable.
+However, it is difficult to edit the name of the account if it is immutable.
+Hence, to overcome this obstacle,name attribute was made mutable.
-  * Implications: Extra precaution needs to be implemented, for instance creating copies of account in methods that interacts with the accounts to prevent unnecessary changes to accounts in account list.
+  * Implications: Extra precautions needed to be implemented, for instance creating copies of account in methods that interacts with the accounts to prevent unnecessary changes to accounts in account list.
 Hence, it resulted in more defensive coding which resulted in more lines of code.